-Participants may borrow against their vested account balance subject to the provisions specified in the Plan Agreement.
+Participants may borrow against their vested account balance a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Notes receivable shall not exceed five years, except for a maximum of ten years for the purchase of a primary residence.
 The notes receivable are secured by the vested balance in the participant's account and bear interest at the prime rate plus 1%.
 Principal and interest are required to be repaid in equal installments over the term of the receivable.
-Notes receivable from participants are valued at their unpaid principal balance plus any accrued but unpaid interest at December 31, 2021 and 2020.
-Related fees are recorded as administrative expenses and are expensed when they are incurred.
-Delinquent participant loans are reclassified as distributions based upon the terms of the Plan Document.